Vrund1133/VrundsBookStore/VrundsBookStore/README.txt

 0919: I change the project to .DataAccess and then agian try to add migration....Migration was created successfully.

 0920: I checked it on the Sql Database. and commiting my code to the github.

+0945: The biggest error I was facing is to add the category table to  the  database....
+I deleted my whole assignment for this error
+      and again created from the sctretch.

+	  I again faced this error and tried it for 3 times and after thinking I deleted the AddCategoryToDb migration after updating the ApplicationDbContext.cs file and again I added the migration for it and finally the table was created and I can see it to the Sql Database.

+0949: Now I am pushing my work to the GitHub.